 || STUDENT LIFE

 Student Life: This 2-week seminar program includes numerous visits to museums, galleries, concert halls and theaters during which students will meet with artists, managers and various other community members active in areas of arts and culture.
-In addition to these visits with seminar faculty, students will enjoy a West End performance in London, two plays or concerts in Galway, and a day exploring Ireland’s breathtaking Aran Islands and the Cliffs of Moher.
+In addition to these visits with seminar faculty, students will enjoy two fine arts performances in London, including a show at the West End, a street art walking tour, and a study tour to Liverpool, 2008 European Capital of Culture.

-On-Site Support: Olin's academic and logistical partner in London and Galway is ACCENT.
-ACCENT is an international education organization that works with over 70 American colleges and universities to provide high quality study abroad programs.
-ACCENT staff not only coordinates the European Capitals of Culture seminar and course visits, but also organizes housing, logistics, activities, and are available to assist students in other areas where support is needed.
-The program begins at the London Study Center and then continues to Galway, where the group will be accompanied by an ACCENT coordinator and the London-based faculty.
-Olin and ACCENT have partnered for 20 years and ACCENT London hosts the BSBA London Internship Program.
+On-Site Support: Olin's academic and logistical partner in London is Accent Global Learning.
+Accent is an international education organization that works with over 70 American colleges and universities to provide high quality study abroad programs.
+Accent staff not only coordinates the European Capitals of Culture seminar and course visits, but also organizes housing, logistics, activities, and are available to assist students in other areas where support is needed.
+Olin and Accent have partnered for over 20 years and Accent London hosts the BSBA London Internship Program.

 ||Estimated Program Price: When you study abroad on a summer program for academic credit, you will be charged a program fee that includes a variety of items, including tuition and administration fees, health insurance, and possibly housing and meals.
 WU program fee does not cover any study abroad program costs that are not explicitly listed which may include for room, board, transportation, personal expenses, passport or visa fees.
 Such costs are charged separately either by WU, the program sponsor, or a third party.
 Scroll to the top and select the appropriate term under "Budget Sheets" to view estimated program expenses.
 Upon acceptance a deposit will be required for this program.

 - Academic credit for three WashU units